What to do when your job title doesn’t match your actual job?

-Who to talk to when a job is different than advertised
+Who do I talk to when the job is different to what was advertised?

 If a job turns out different than advertised, you need to find someone within the company who can help you.
 Firstly, it can be a good idea to talk to other employees in the company.
 This should not be in a complaining manner at all, but just might help you understand what has happened a bit better.
 You might find that some people had a similar experience and how they feel about it now.

 Don’t be too accusatory of the company yet.
 You don’t truly know your colleagues having only just started and you don’t want to make a bad impression.
 Simply, enquire about their recruitment experiences and if they felt the same.
 If you find it has happened a fair bit, it could be a sign that the company is catfishing employees.
 But, on the other hand, maybe it’s just a one-off experience and the different position turns out better than expected.
 You should also factor in how different you may feel after you get better at your job.